Glycols ethers in everyday life

 Commercial E-series glycol ethers consists mainly of methyl, ethyl and butyl glycol ethers.
 Depending on the number of ethylene oxide repetitive units there are mono-, di- and triethylene glycol ethers.
 The ethylene oxide building block provides a high compatibility with water to these compounds.
 Their use in water-based coatings is an example how this property can be used.

-This substances act as solvents and as coalescing aids in paint formulations.
-The coalescing aid is essential for high quality film formation in water-based paints.
-The solvents power of the materials is needed e.g. in cleaning applications.
+These substances act as solvents and as coalescing aids in paint formulations.
+Their coalescing aid property is essential for high quality film formation in water-based paints, while the solvents power of the materials is needed e.g. in cleaning applications.

 E-series glycol ethers are also used as intermediates and undergo further chemical reactions e.g. to esters.

 Propylene Glycol Ethers (PGEs) are high-performance industrial solvents.
 PGEs are based on reacting propylene oxide with varying chain alcohols.

 PGEs are used for paints and coatings, cleaners, inks, and a variety of other applications.
 In coating applications PGEs provide good solvency for a wide variety of resins including acrylic, epoxies, alkyds, polyesters, nitrocellulose and polyurethanes.
 For cleaners PGEs provide low toxicity, surface tension reduction, and provides good solvency for polar and nonpolar materials.
 As a chemical Intermediate, PGEs can be used in combination with other glycol ethers or solvents to custom tailor properties to meet the full requirements of the formulation.
 In the electronics industry, PGEs are used in conjunction with other solvents in the manufacture of laminates and in semiconductor processes which are used to make circuit boards.
 Other significant applications are agricultural, cosmetic, ink, textile and adhesives products.

 Click here for a table of with the physico-chemical properties of glycol ethers.